cse110-sp24-group32/cse110-sp24-group32/admin/team.md

 # Roster

 - ## **Christopher Schrader**:
     I'm a 3rd year Computer Science major interested in web development and am a co-leader for the team.
-Some things about me are that I'm 22 years old, have a dog Jenna that I really love, and like to play FPS games like Counter-Strike and Overwatch.
+Some things about me are that I have a dog Jenna that I really love, like to play FPS games like Counter-Strike and Overwatch, and am into music production.

     Most of my repositories for my projects are private, but my github profile can be found [here](https://github.com/chris-529)